TimelessFez/awesome-switch-cli/README.md

 # Awesome Switch CLI
-Multi-vendor network switch CLI made simple — saving your sanity, one `no shutdown` at a time! 🤓
+Multi-vendor network switch CLI made simple — saving your sanity, one command at a time! 🤓

 ---